 Want to add foreign language dictionary to Kindle

 No problem!
-And the steps are pretty familiar to the above.
-Suppose I am reading a book writen in french, so I need a french-english dictionary.
+And the steps are pretty similar to the above.
+Suppose I am reading a book written in french, so I need a french-english dictionary.

 Then open a french book, press and hold on a word I don't know the definition, and see what happens.